-Watch this video to see for yourself an Islamist reveal his true ugly inner self for all of India to see on live TV.
+Watch this clip to see for yourself an Islamist reveal his true ugly inner self for all of India to see on live TV.
 (The debate is in Hindi and Urdu languages and without sub titles.)

 Watch and weep.

 Maulana Ansar Raza of India has pulled the wool over Indian eyes by posturing himself as a patriotic son of India who stands firmly behind India’s secularism and is a guardian of the country’s frontiers.

 His rhetoric and cliche-ridden angry statements scares non-Muslim Indians into silence, lest they be labelled as racist anti-Muslim Islamophobes, a tactic that works for most pan-Islamist Indian right wing Muslim clerics who clamour for seperate laws for Muslims in India, demand Sharia laws, and work to impose the burqa and niqab over Indian women.

 But on Friday, December 4, 2015, Maulana Ansar Raza didn’t have to debate Hindu Indians, but a Canadian Muslim of Indian ancestry who stated to the Islamic cleric’s face that he was dissimulating his contempt for India under camouflaged double-speak that concealed his true feelings towards Hindustan.